flyinggrizzly/claude-nix/readme.md

 which is why this flake uses the activation scripts to copy files into place (once the bug is resolved, the flake's API can remain the same but we can replace the scripts with actual nix config setup).

-Additionall, Claude writes to `~/.claude.json` so it can't be directly managed by Nix.
+Additionally, Claude writes to `~/.claude.json` so it can't be directly managed by Nix.

 ## Development